hi4healthcare/hi4healthcare.github.io/README.md

 Please follow the [Frontiers of AI series by IOS Press](https://www.iospress.com/catalog/book-series/frontiers-in-artificial-intelligence-and-applications) format.
 The submission format is single-blind.
 The link to the EasyChair submission page will follow.

 ### Important Dates
- * May 1, 2026: Workshop deadline for contributions
+ * May 15, 2026: Workshop deadline for contributions
- * May 29, 2026: Paper acceptance notification
+ * June 5, 2026: Paper acceptance notification
  * July 7, 2026: Workshop

 ## Organizing Team